unxmaal/compilertron/README.md

 Create `/opt/irix` locally, and attach it to `/opt/irix` in the container.
 See `docker-compose.yml` for an example.
 On first run, the container will copy its internal irix sysroot and compilers into `/opt/irix`, and from that point will use that directory to run from.
 The compiler binaries in `/opt/irix/sgug/bin` are available outside of the container.

+Note -- you can map another directory from outside of the container to `/opt/irix` inside, e.g. `/foo/cheeseburger:/opt/irix`.
+However, _you must make a symlink from /opt/irix to wherever the real directory is_.
+The `/opt/irix` paths are hardcoded into a sysroot in the compiler; if you don't do this, you'll have to pass sysroot and a bunch of other compile flags, and you don't want to have to do that.

 ### Installing new packages

 The `sgug-dnf` script *inside the container* should be used to install new packages.
 They will be installed to the `/opt/irix/root/usr/sgug` directory; in other words, in the normal location in the `/opt/irix/root` sysroot.
 Example: